 Here are some guidelines for segmenting your audio.

 How many segments should I have?

-- This should be determined by you and the advertising operations team before you segment the audio.
-Your number of segments will depend on whether or not your episode will include midroll ad spots
+- You and the advertising operations team should determine this before you segment the audio.
+Your number of segments will depend on whether or not your episode will include midroll ad spots.

-- Create a separate segment for each episode teaser/preview, apart from the main show audio, so we can insert the pre-roll ads between the teaser/preview and the main show audio
+- Create a separate segment for each episode teaser/preview, apart from the main show audio so that we can insert the pre-roll ads between the teaser/preview and the main show audio.

-- Create 2 files for each episode if you will have mid-rolls (Segment 1 will play before the mid-rolls and Segment 2 will play after)
+- Create two files for each episode if you will have mid-rolls (Segment 1 will play before the mid-rolls and Segment 2 will play after).

 What should I listen for or change while segmenting?

 - Remove sonic IDs from the end and/or top of episodes (they will be injected)